 The Hudson Pipe by Laundry Day

 Developed to shift the visual narrative behind cannabis use, Laundry Day, founded by Victoria Ashley, presents a range of design-forward products that harness the aesthetic of the 1970s.
 As sophisticated as they are playful, their pieces double as home decor.
 With a circular glass form, their Hudson Pipe looks like a minimalist vase and comes in 10 different colors.
-Plus, you can even get a chic sheepskin carrying case by Vancouver–based brand, Your Bag of Holding.

 The Del Mar Pipe by Pursuits of Happiness